Marchusness/RealtimeFolderSync/readme.md

 ## TCPListener
 - listens for incomming connections and creates streams for them
 - has a 'check' function that checks the states of all the streams and if a connection is waiting

+## Version 1
+- either host or connect to a server
+- client syncs with servers folder
+- when changes are made the client informs the server which then informs all clients

+## Version 2
+- better methods in general
+- less memory leaks
+- more user friendly
+- secureity